 Data on the operation was being tracked by analysts at the Transportation Improvement Association.
 Those results are likely to be used as part of a plan to promote similar operations statewide.

 The textalyzer, meanwhile, hasn't officially been introduced in Michigan, but it's a high plausibility, given the success of the device in several major cities.
-WMUK 102.1 from Western Michigan University reports the devices are being considered by legislators in New York, New Jersey, Tennessee and in Chicago have expressed interest as well.
+WMUK 102.1 from Western Michigan University reports the devices are being considered by legislators in New York, New Jersey, Tennessee and Chicago.

 The technology is modeled after the Breathalyzer, and would be able to crack into the phone data to determine whether it had been used illegally while the vehicle was in motion, causing a car accident.
 Lawmakers say far too many distracted drivers get away with it because it can be tough to prove distraction, and they want it treated the same way we treat drunk driving.
 Officials say the process at this point to obtain phone records is often an arduous one, involving a district attorney, a judge and a warrant.